Michael Wood (New Zealand politician): 2023 general election

 During the 2023 New Zealand general election held on 14 October, Wood lost the Mt Roskill electorate to National Party candidate Carlos Cheung.
 After the election, he was elected to the Labour Party policy council.
 In campaign material for that election, he said Labour needed to develop more progressive tax policy that addresses inequities before it would be able to return to government.

+2026 general election

+Wood is currently the Labour Party candidate for the 2026 New Zealand general election contesting Mount Roskill once again.

 Post-parliamentary career

 After leaving Parliament, Wood was appointed as Negotiation Specialist at trade union E tū, where he advocated for workers impacted by a restructure at TVNZ in March 2024.

 Political positions

 Wood was opposed to End of Life Choice and in favour of legalising recreational cannabis.

 During the 2022 Wellington protest, Wood stated on 17 February there was a "river of filth" and claimed that anti-vaccine mandate protesters were motivated by violence, anti-Semitism, and Islamophobia.
 He also implored members of the centre-right National and ACT parties not to engage with the protesters.